-VA cash-out refinance loans
+VA cash-out refinance

-VA streamline refinance (VA IRRRL)
+VA streamline refinance (IRRRL)

 VA loan refinance requirements

-To be eligible, the property also must meet the minimum property standards of the VA, including that the property is structurally sound, safe and sanitary.
+To be eligible, the property must also meet the minimum property standards of the VA, including that the property is structurally sound, safe and sanitary.

-Cost to refinance VA loan
+Cost to refinance a VA loan